MiRo1310/ioBroker.telegram-menu/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

+-   when calling up the submenu, Text was send no entry found, fixed
+-   bug switch menu, fixed
+-   set a state, and receive the change of another state

 ### 0.6.8 (2023-09-16)

 -   chatId in UI